moteer/DE-313019-database-basics/07_dabase_basics/exercises.Exercise1.md

    - another endpoint to read /customers

 33. Create a search functionality where one can find
+   - books by name AND year
-   - books by name and year
+   - books by name OR year
    - customers by name
    - customers using a like pattern

-35.
+35. Implement your cardinalities accordingly using @OneToMany and @ManyToOne